vrk-kpa/opendata/README.rst

 Upgrade from version 0.1 to 2.x
 -------------------------------

 NB You should upgrade ckanext-archiver and ckanext-qa from v0.1 to 2.x in one go.
-Upgrade them first and then carry out the following:
+Upgrade ckanext-archiver first and then carry out the following:

 1. Activate your CKAN virtual environment, for example::